 It means caring about where we live too.

 We’ve invested £700,000 in a biomass heating system using wood chip that is 100% renewable.
 It heats our fairground, Carousel Woods indoor play area, Jolly Barn, the Hungry Farmer restaurant and Tropical Trails exhibit, as well as our gift shop and staff offices.
-It also supplies hot water.
-The system will save 700 tonnes of carbon emissions annually.
+It also supplies our hot water.
+The system saves 700 tonnes of carbon emissions annually.
+A second biomass system has been built to service our Holiday Park too.
+So, when you stay with us you be sure that the heating and hot water is sustainable too.

 We’ve invested £250,000 in solar panels on our funfair roof to make our own electricity using the power of the sun.
-This means we will very soon be making all the electricity needed to run Folly Farm without having to use the power supply for our local area.
+This means we’re generating all the electricity needed to run Folly Farm without having to use the power supply for our local area.
+We even power our sustainable electric go-karts using the electricity generated through these panels!

 We’ve also invested in “eco” hand dryers for the toilets and hand washing areas across the park.
 These environmentally friendly dryers not only use less electricity but they reduce waste from the use of paper towels.
 We also went one step further and fitted auto-sensors on all the lights in our toilet blocks so they turn off when they’re not in use.